 One country that is loosening its fixed exchange rate is China.
-It ties the value of its currency, the yuan, to a basket of currencies including the dollar.
+It ties the value of its currency, the yuan, to a basket of currencies that includes the dollar.
 In August 2015, it allowed the fixed rate to vary according to the prior day's closing rate.
-It keeps the yuan in a tight 2 percent trading range around that value.
+It keeps the yuan in a tight 2% trading range around that value.

 China has to manually adjust the exchange rate of the yuan to the dollar.
-The U.S. government pressured the Chinese government to let the yuan rise in value.
-It wanted U.S. exports to be competitively priced in China.
-That action would make Chinese exports to the United States more expensive.
-It's an attempt to lower the U.S. trade deficit with China.
+This is advantageous to China, but not for the U.S. That's why the U.S. government has pressured the Chinese government to let the yuan rise in value.
+That action would effectively make U.S. exports cheaper in China, while Chinese exports would be more expensive in the U.S. In other words, it's an attempt by the U.S. to lower its trade deficit with China.

 A fixed exchange rate can be expensive to maintain.
 A country must have enough foreign exchange reserves to manage its currency's value.

 A fixed exchange rate can make a country's currency a target for speculators.
-They can "short" the currency, artificially driving its value down.
-The central bank must convert its foreign exchange to prop up its currency's value.
-If it doesn't have enough, it will have to raise interest rates.
+They can short the currency, artificially driving its value down.
+That forces the country's central bank to convert its foreign exchange, so it can prop up its currency's value.
+If it doesn't have enough foreign currency on hand, it will have to raise interest rates.
 That will cause a recession.

 That happened to the British pound in 1992.
+The pound was pegged to Germany's mark, but Britain had higher inflation than Germany, and the already-high interest rates in the UK left its central bank with little wiggle room to adjust for inflation differences.
 George Soros kept shorting the pound until the U.K. central bank gave in and allowed the pound to float.
 In 2015, it happened when Switzerland had to release the Swiss franc from its fix to the euro, which had plummeted in value.